The Backyardigans: CD releases

 There were three The Backyardigans albums released in North America, and one album released in Europe.
 Each has approximately 20 tracks, while Born to Play has four bonus tracks only available on the iTunes Store.

 The Backyardigans

 Released on July 12, 2005, under Nick Records' label.
 This is the first album sold in stores.
+It debuted at #32 on the Billboard 200, selling 46,000 copies its first week.
 It contains nineteen tracks from the first season, including the opening theme.

-The CD also contains a bonus video track titled "Go, Go, Go!"